acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### RC5 to RC6
+There are no manual update steps for this version.
+There are several database updates.
+So, as always, be sure to run `drush updatedb` or visit `/update.php`.

 ### RC4 to RC5
 There are no manual update steps for this version.